A Look Into the History of Street Tacos in Jalisco

 The earliest beginnings.

-Los Reyes Street Tacos
+Los Reyes Street Tacos |Derry, NH

 In conclusion, street tacos have a long and storied history in Jalisco, Mexico, and have evolved to become a beloved and integral part of Mexican cuisine worldwide.
-At Los Reyes Street Tacos, our heritage lies within the city streets of Jalisco, but is served here in Derry, New Hampshire.
+At Los Reyes, our heritage lies within the city streets of Jalisco, but is served here in Derry, New Hampshire.
 We invite you to join us to experience one of the most beloved and authentic meals of Mexican culture!

 Remember to follow us on Facebook for the latest happenings and specials!